jmgurvitch/art-of-data/center_and_variability.md

    2. How will this affect the mean, median, and mode?

+      This will increase the mean and median and keep the mode the same.

 3. For this question, let's introduce 30 new observations, all with petal length `48.1`
    1. Does the range change, and if so, what is the new range?